DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/preview-labels-changeable.md

 Figure 2 - Stacklook button (highlighted by the red circle) asks preview labels to change upon mouse hover to some information

+Make sure that any plugin using this modification is either preloaded via CLI or GUI before importing a session where such plugin was active; or include defaults and an option to use functionality with this modification - failure to do so will result in KernelShark crashing with a segmentation fault.

 # Bugs

 If a plugin using the new method is not loaded when KernelShark starts or before a session where it was active is loaded,